verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] Studies have shown that unannoying interrogations are 50% less effective.
 - [ ] You do remarkably well for living like you live.
 - [ ] I'm not a hoarder.
 I'm just a major slob.
+- [ ] That's usually how I am even I get around people who have [insert a crime]